 The Commercial Real Estate Financing industry (CRE) is growing with every passing day.
 There are increasing numbers of investors who are bringing in the money that can be used for the development of the spaces that can fulfill the needs of the businesses.
-But not every time can the investors have the cash readily available with them.
+But not every time can the investors have the cash readily available to them.

 In such instances taking the loans works great for them.
 Commercial real estate loans come with a certain amount of interest which has to be paid in a timely manner.
 In case the borrower wants to clear the debt in advance, there will be a prepayment penalty which is a fee that will be charged when trying to repay the loan early.